apache/mesos/docs/upgrades.md

   not actually send it.
 This means that all schedulers using one of the built-in executors must be upgraded to expect `TASK_STARTING` updates before upgrading Mesos itself.

+<a name="1-5-x-task-resource-limitation"></a>

+* A new field, `limitation`, was added to the `TaskStatus` message.
+This field is a `TaskResourceLimitation` message that describes the resources that caused a task to fail with a resource limitation reason.

+<a name="1-5-x-network-ports-isolator"></a>

+* A new [`network/ports`](isolators/network-ports.md) isolator has been added.
+The isolator supports the following new agent flags:
+  * `--container_ports_watch_interval` specifies the interval at which the isolator reconciles port assignments.
+  * `--check_agent_port_range_only` excludes ports outside the agent's range from port reconcilation.

 ## Upgrading from 1.3.x to 1.4.x ##